Gottfried Wilhelm Leibniz: Formal logic

-Mathematician
+Mathematics

 Although the mathematical notion of function was implicit in trigonometric and logarithmic tables, which existed in his day, Leibniz was the first, in 1692 and 1694, to employ it explicitly, to denote any of several geometric concepts derived from a curve, such as abscissa, ordinate, tangent, chord, and the perpendicular (see History of the function concept).
 In the 18th century, "function" lost these geometrical associations.
-Leibniz also believed that the sum of an infinite number of zeros would be equal to one half using the analogy of the creation of the world from nothing.
 Leibniz was also one of the pioneers in actuarial science, calculating the purchase price of life annuities and the liquidation of a state's debt.

 Leibniz's research into formal logic, also relevant to mathematics, is discussed in the preceding section.
 The best overview of Leibniz's writings on calculus may be found in Bos (1974).

-Leibniz, who invented one of the earliest mechanical calculators, said of calculation: "For it is unworthy of excellent men to lose hours like slaves in the labor of calculation which could safely be relegated to anyone else if machines were used."
+Leibniz, who invented one of the earliest mechanical calculators, said of calculation: "For it is unworthy of excellent men to lose hours like slaves in the labour of calculation which could safely be relegated to anyone else if machines were used."

 Linear systems

 Leibniz arranged the coefficients of a system of linear equations into an array, now called a matrix, in order to find a solution to the system if it existed.
 This method was later called Gaussian elimination.
 Leibniz laid down the foundations and theory of determinants, although the Japanese mathematician Seki Takakazu also discovered determinants independently of Leibniz.
 His works show calculating the determinants using cofactors.
 Calculating the determinant using cofactors is named the Leibniz formula.
 Finding the determinant of a matrix using this method proves impractical with large n, requiring to calculate n! products and the number of n-permutations.
 He also solved systems of linear equations using determinants, which is now called Cramer's rule.
-This method for solving systems of linear equations based on determinants was found in 1684 by Leibniz (Cramer published his findings in 1750).
+This method for solving systems of linear equations based on determinants was found in 1684 by Leibniz (Gabriel Cramer published his findings in 1750).
 Although Gaussian elimination requires $O(n^3)$ arithmetic operations, linear algebra textbooks still teach cofactor expansion before LU factorization.